Welcome

 What’s not in this book?

 Depending on just how early you are in your career, there is a lot missing from this book that has been provided in another book: How to publish in Biological Sciences.
 That book concentrates on publishing manuscripts, while this book concentrates on getting students started writing data chapters.
 Hence, if you want extra information about publishing in the biological sciences, I would point you to the other book.
-If you are still writing then this is the right book for you.
+If you are still writing and generating content then this is the right book for you.

 There is common ground in both books, and I will point to important chapters relevant to publishing in the other book that are not reproduced here.